jorgezerpa/leverage/whitepaper.md

 1.  `liquidate()` function triggers when the ratio drops below the threshold.
 2.  **On-Chain Safeguards** re-calculate the ratio using the asset price at the moment of execution to prevent faulty liquidations.
 3. Position is closed on the third-party protocol.
-4. Borrowed funds are **repaid to the liquidity pool**.
+4. Borrowed funds are **repaid to the liquidity pool**, and a **PROTOCOL_FEE** is taked from such funds.
+The rest is considered LP's profit as a compensation for risk assumption.
-5. A **liquidation penalty** is deducted from the trader's remaining margin and distributed to the liquidator and LPs.
-6. Any final remaining collateral is returned to the trader.

 The **Margin Ratio** (position health) is fetched by the **PositionManager** from its dedicated **Adapter**.
 Consequently, the logic for calculating the health factor resides within the Adapter, which allows a high level of customization for each integrated protocol.
 The Position Manager only fetches this value and acts in consequence.